gerritboogaart/gbmail/README.md

 To run locally:
 npm run dev

-This will concurrently run the server and the UI with concurrently "npm run server" "npm run gbmail"
+This will run the server and the UI with concurrently "npm run server" "npm run gbmail"

 <b>What this app does:</b>